cdryzun/redemption/README.md

 # Compilation

 For automatic compilation, a Dockerfile is available.
 This one is based on Ubuntu, but other linux systems are supported like Debian or Alpine.
-For the latter, `-s MUSL_LIBC=1` must be added on the line containing `bjam` and the `libgettext` package must be added in the installed package.

 For ARM, `-s TARGET=arm` must be added on the line containing `bjam`.